Social Engineering is The Art of What Three Things?

 Tailgating Technique

-The attacker can simply walk in behind an authorized person who has access that area.
-In that case, an attacker impersonates as a delivery man to deliver the parcels and waits until a legitimate employee opens their door.
+The attacker can simply walk in behind an authorized person who has access to that area.
+In that case, an attacker impersonates a delivery man to deliver the parcels and waits until a legitimate employee opens their door.

 When the employee opens the door, the attacker asks that the employee hold the door, to enter the company.

-Social Engineering Prevention
+Prevention of Social Engineering Attacks

-Already we have discussed on what is social engineering, social engineering is the art of what three things and its attacking techniques.
+Already we have discussed what is social engineering, social engineering is the art of what three things and its attacking techniques.

-1. Never Provide Personal Information
+Never Provide Personal Information

 If you want to secure your personal information from phishing and malware attacks, then you should apply the following useful tips: